Think-and-Dev/gitbook-docs-test/docs/integration/example-code-redeeming-rif2x.md

     throw Error('Can not find MoC contract.');
   }

-  // Loading MoCBProxManager contract.
+  // Loading MoCRiskProxManager contract.
 It is necessary to compute user RIF2X balance const mocRiskProxManager = await getContract(MoCRiskProxManager.abi, mocRiskProxManagerAddress);
   if (!mocRiskProxManager) {
     throw Error('Can not find MoCRiskProxManager contract.');